-- (1) This section applies if an application to register a continuing service is made on or before the due day. - (2) The chief executive may make a requirement under section 10(3),40 for information to decide the application, by giving the applicant a notice stating- - (a) the required information; and - (b) the time by which the information must be given to the chief executive; and - (c) that, if the information is not given to the chief executive by the stated time, the application will lapse.
+- (1) This section applies if an application to register a continuing service is made on or before the due day. - (2) The chief executive may make a requirement under section 10(3), for information to decide the application, by giving the applicant a notice stating- - (a) the required information; and - (b) the time by which the information must be given to the chief executive; and - (c) that, if the information is not given to the chief executive by the stated time, the application will lapse. - (3) The time stated must be reasonable and, in any case, at least 14 days after the requirement is made. - (4) The chief executive may give the applicant a further notice extending the stated time if the chief executive is satisfied it would be reasonable in all the circumstances to give the extension. - (5) If the applicant does not comply with the requirement within the stated time, or any extension, the application lapses.